-The "laboratory hazards" poster is to provide University of Waterloo Police and Waterloo Fire Rescue quick and easily understood information about the various chemical and physical hazards in you laboratory.
+The Laboratory Hazards Poster provides University of Waterloo Special Constable Service and Waterloo Fire Rescue quick and easily understood information about the various chemical and physical hazards in you laboratory.

 The chemical hazard poster is to be located adjacent to the doors of all laboratories containing the following items: